hanbyul-here/my-site-spring-2014/_posts/2014-05-10-drawing-on-everything.markdown

 video: http://www.youtube.com/watch?v=Fh2jTk1nRdw
 ---

- 'Drawing On Everything' is interactive video designed for performance.
+ The result from 'Drawing On Everything' class is interactive video designed for performance.
+Projected canvas reacts to narrative of performance, varying its shapes and patterns.